The Power of Mindfulness in the Classroom

 Lieberman MD, Eisenberger NI, Crockette MJ, Tom SM, Pfiefer JH, Way BM.
 May 18, 2007

 Putting feelings into words: affect labeling disrupts amygdala activity in response to affective stimuli

 About Erin Reed

-Erin Reed, Resilience Coach at Starr, has spent the past 6 years working as an academic and behavioral interventionist in elementary and middle schools.
+Erin Reed, Senior Trainer, has spent the past 6 years working as an academic and behavioral interventionist in elementary and middle schools.
 She is passionate about creating environments, and nurturing practices that best serve children, families, and communities.
 She has trained in school based mindfulness practice, and has developed curriculum for mindfulness practices in the classroom and led workshops in mindfulness for adults and children.
 Erin began her journey with mindfulness 22 years ago.
 She is a graduate of The Evergreen State College where she studied mind/body practices, and multi-cultural counseling.